 As with most juniper trees, alligator junipers do not require heavy feeding.
 However, once established they can benefit from annual feeding with a slow-release shrub and tree fertilizer.
 Alternatively, alligator junipers also respond well to organic fertilizers and soil amendments.
 Feed alligator junipers in the late winter or early spring as the tree is coming out of dormancy to help kickstart their growing season.

-Varieties of Alligator Juniper
+Types of Alligator Juniper

 While alligator junipers can be propagated in other ways, they are most easily grown from seed.
 Alligator juniper seeds can be sown directly into the garden in the fall, or cold-stratified over the winter and sown in the spring once the last frost has passed.
 Germination rates are notoriously poor for alligator juniper seeds so it's important to sow a large number of seeds at one time to ensure some success.